AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![REFERENCE window](../assets/v7/2024-11-14_09-26.png){.center}

-This button open a window with the utils to generate a **REFERENCE** image from a PCB or panel.
-This function can be activated by pressing **r** button in the keyboard.
-In [generate a reference](./Inspection_workflow.md/#generating-a-reference) section you will learn more about this function.
+This button opens a window with the tools to generate a **REFERENCE** image from a PCB or panel.
+This function can be activated by pressing the **r** key on the keyboard.
+In the [generate a reference](./Inspection_workflow.md#generating-a-reference) section, you will learn more about this function.

 ### **UUI to REFERENCE**

 ![UUI to REFERENCE button](../assets/v7/ui-button10.png){.center}

-This function turns the current **UUI** image in a **REFERENCE**.
-This is useful when some of the components of the PCBA has been changed for a equivalent and the **Neural Network** detects it as an error due to a visual difference but the PCBA is correct.
+This function turns the current **UUI** image into a **REFERENCE**.
+This is useful when one of the components of the PCBA has been changed for an equivalent part and the **Neural Network** detects it as an error due to a visual difference, even though the PCBA itself is correct.
 To learn more about this feature go to the [following section](UUI_to_REFERENCE.md).

 ### **Take an UUI image**